perma-id/w3id.org/hart/README.md

 # HART
-**HART:** A Taxonomy for Risk of AI in the Health Domain HART represents the mian concepts related to the AI risks in the health domain.
+**HART:** A Taxonomy for Risk of AI in the Health Domain HART represents the main concepts related to the AI risks in the health domain.
 HART is available online at https://rsaniei.github.io/hart

 **Contact:**